kuzudb/kuzu-blog/src/content/post/2025-08-04-intro-to-dspy-data-enrichment.md

 if two laureates are the same?
 In practice, this doesn't work well, because there are several cases where the names of the same laureates are spelled drastically differently ("John Strutt" vs. "Lord Rayleigh"[^3]), or where multiple unrelated laureates have very similar names ("George E. Smith" vs. "George P. Smith").
-When given sufficiently good context, for e.g., combining the full name with the Nobel prize category and the award year, LLMs are _very_ good at acting as judges to disambiguate the entities.
+When given sufficiently good context, for e.g., by combining the full name with the Nobel prize category and the award year, LLMs are _very_ good at acting as judges to disambiguate between entities.

 Let's summarize the key parts of our methodology:

 1. **Vector search**: Use vector embeddings to find the top$_k$ most-similar laureates in the secondary data for each laureate in the primary data.
-2. **LLM-as-a-judge**: Use an "LLM-as-a-judge" to determine which of the $k$ most similar laureates is the exact same person as the primary data laureate.
+2. **LLM-as-a-judge**: Use an LLM to judge which of the top$k$ most-similar laureates is the exact same person as the primary data laureate.

 At the end of the second stage, we get a mapping of IDs between the two datasets, which is sufficient to